elisebbv/hilton-theme/content/services.md

 > I offer manuscript consultations for the exploring author and in-depth editing services for authors with specific goals for their manuscript.

 No sure what you need?
 No worries!
-Whether you've got it all sorted or you're still figuring things out, you can request a free sample edit of your manuscript to see if we’ll be a good fit.
+You can request a free sample edit of your manuscript to see if we’ll be a good fit.
 All I ask is that you have a completed draft of your story ready when you make your request.

   <div class="section__navigation" style="padding-top: 0; padding-bottom: 100px;">
     <a href="/contact" class="button button--primary section-button"><b>Let’s Make Magic Together</b></a>